tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 | **capital** | 0.351436 |  0.059327  | 5.9237  | 1.473e-08 *** |

 ### Change of Functional Form
 Heteroskedasticity often points to potential misspecifications in the `functional form` of the regression model.
-Although on it's own it is a small problem, the OLS estimates for coefficients are still **unbiased**, and it is easy to correct standard errors and p-values to allow for the possibility of heteroskedasticity.
+Although on its own it is a small problem, the OLS estimates for coefficients are still **unbiased**, and it is easy to correct standard errors and p-values to allow for the possibility of heteroskedasticity.
 Addressing the root cause by altering the model's functional form can provide a more robust solution.

 #### Functional Form Misspecifications
 1. **Exponential Growth**:
-   - _Why It Causes Heteroskedasticity_: Exponential increases in any model variable can lead to the spread of the residuals to increase.
+   - _Why It Causes Heteroskedasticity_: Exponential increases in any model variable can lead to the spread of the residuals increase.
 This variance inflation occurs because larger values of the variable lead to proportionally larger errors, violating the constant variance assumption of linear regression.
-   - Solution: Applying a logarithmic transformation to any exponentially growing variable (dependent or indepedent) can normalize these effects, converting multiplicative relationships into additive ones.
+   - Solution: Applying a logarithmic transformation to any exponentially growing variable (dependent or independent) can normalize these effects, converting multiplicative relationships into additive ones.

 2. **Non-linear Relationships**:
    1. _Why It Causes Heteroskedasticity_: When the true relationship between variables is non-linear, a linear model's attempt to fit a straight line through curved data produces residuals that systematically vary with the level of the independent variable.
 This causes the spread of residuals to increase or decrease along the range of the independent variable.